 5. Control the Heat

-Cook on medium — not high.
-Rice paper can burn quickly.
-Patience is your best friend here.
+Cook on medium, not high.
+Rice paper can burn quickly, so patience is your best friend here.

 6. Flip Carefully